King tides, boosted by sea-level rise, are flooding communities along the East Coast

 King tides are the highest tides that occur and are easily predictable based on the orbits of the sun and the moon.
 Both celestial bodies exert a gravitational pull on the oceans, helping generate tides.
 The closer either body, the greater the tide.

-Earth is closest to the sun in January, by a margin of more than 3.1 million miles compared to June.
-That increases tides in the months leading up to and around the New Year.
+Earth is closest to the sun in January, by a margin of more than 3.1 million miles compared with June.
+That increases tides in the months leading up to and around the new year.

 High tides are then maximized when the moon reaches its closest point to Earth in its orbit, known as perigee, which occurred Friday.